 3. Capture a variety of angles.

-Unlike a wedding, your goal is not to preserve a memory—it’s to convey a brand personality.
+Unlike a wedding or portrait session, your goal is not to preserve a memory—it’s to convey a brand personality.
 There’s not as much pressure to capture emotion or raw moments as they unfold as there is to provide a useful variety of customized images.
 Take as much time as you need to style an image, and then capture it at every angle: far away, close up, wide-shot, cropped-in.

-– Portraits with eyes to camera (psychologically, eye contact is SO important!) – Casual “candid” portraits – Portraits with pets are always a bonus 😉
+– Portraits with eyes to camera (psychologically, eye contact is so important, even through a screen!) – Casual “candid” portraits

 – Your workspace – You working with a client – Tangible final products – Screens (you can add digital mockups later) – Flatlays of your tools or final products